Skip to main content

 Opossum

-Opossums are the only marsupial in North America.
-Female marsupials have a pouch on their abdomen in which they carry and nurse their young.
-Opossums are nocturnal animals, which means they are most active during the night.
-During the day, they hide…
+Opossums are the only marsupial in North America, and females have a pouch on their abdomen in which they carry and nurse their young.
+Opossums are nocturnal, which means they are most active during the night.
+During the day, they hide in hollow…

 • Webpage